Nielsbishere/core/docs/ogc.md

 g.destroy(tex);		//Stop using the texture
 ```

-This way of maintaining references allows you to preserve a GBuffer that was automatically created for example (and then passing it to a different shader).
+This way of maintaining references allows you to preserve a GPUBuffer that was automatically created for example (and then passing it to a different shader).

 ```cpp
 g.printObjects();	//Print all graphics objects (for debugging)